uschoenh/home-assistant-config/README.md

 * Sonoff Basic switches running sonoff-tasmota firmware (MQTT discover)
 * A Sonos speaker system
 * A MyStrom Switch
-* ...and some other Sensors
+* ...and some other sensors

 Main focus of the automations is automated switching of lights.